 Boston, Massachusetts 02115

-Disability Resource Center.
-The Disability Resource Center provides a variety of disability-related services and accommodations to Northeastern University’s students and employees with disabilities.
+The Disability Resource Center provides a variety of disability-related services and accommodations to Northeastern University’s students with disabilities.

 Northeastern University’s compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 are coordinated by the senior director of the Disability Resource Center.
-Persons requiring information regarding the Disability Resource Center should contact the center at 617.373.2675 or, if using TTY, via Relay 711.
+Persons requiring information regarding the Disability Resource Center should contact the center at 617.373.2675 or email@example.com.

-Cleary Act.
-Northeastern is committed to assisting all members of the university community in providing for their own safety and security.
-Information regarding campus security and personal safety, including topics such as crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures, is available upon request from the Northeastern University Director of Public Safety, 360 Huntington Avenue, Boston, MA 02115, or by calling 617.373.2696.
+Northeastern University is committed to assisting all members of the university community in providing for their own safety and security.
+Information regarding campus security and personal safety, including topics such as crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures, is available in the Annual Security & Fire Safety Reports, located on the NUPD website.

 To educate students for a life of fulfillment and accomplishment.

 To create and translate knowledge to meet global and societal needs.